Built a PE due diligence platform inside Bain and took it from concept to revenue in 18 months.

 Founder-led GTM

-Look for the live project, the urgency, the options tried, and the gap that makes a buyer move.
+Look for the live project, the urgency, the options tried, and the gap that makes a team move.

 AI-agent workflows